strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ![Amazon Verified Permissions service extension](images/service-extension.png)

-6. Click **Update** to save the code.
-7. Now we will associate this Service Extension with Amazon_Cognito identity fabric.
+6. Now we will associate this Service Extension with Amazon_Cognito identity fabric.
 At the bottom of the screen under Providers, select your Amazon_Cognito identity provider instance and click **Add**.
-Then click **Update** again.
+7. Click **Update** to save your service extension.

 ## Configure the access policy to use Amazon Verified Permissions